Diegolusberg/android-guidelines/project_and_code_guidelines.md

 #### 1.3.1.4 Use designtime attributes

-Rather than hard coding android:text, consider using [Designtime](http://tools.android.com/tips/layout-designtime-attributes) attributes available for Android Studio.
+Rather than hard coding `android:text`, consider using [Designtime](http://tools.android.com/tips/layout-designtime-attributes) attributes (e.g: `tools:text`, `tools:background`, `tools:minHeight`, `tools:src` and etc...) available for Android Studio.
 There are some limitations, but major attributes can be used.
 It's very helpfull for prototyping and layout.

 #### 1.3.1.5 Menu files